rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Compatibility
 -------------
 - [All ship parts unlevelled at all vendors (ESM)](https://www.nexusmods.com/starfield/mods/6060) by SKK50: **[Patch required]** Depending on whether JIYT or this mod is set to higher priority, either some parts simply won't show up or will still have level or vendor requirements.
-Use the included compatibility patch. (checked 2023-11-30; version 002)
+Use the included compatibility patch. (checked 2024-04-16; version 002)
-- [Avontech Shipyards](https://www.nexusmods.com/starfield/mods/8057) by kaosnyrb: Fully compatible. (checked 2024-01-16; version 1.2.0)
+- [Avontech Shipyards](https://www.nexusmods.com/starfield/mods/8057) by kaosnyrb: Fully compatible. (checked 2024-04-16; version 1.2.0)
-- [Better Ship Part Flips](https://www.nexusmods.com/starfield/mods/5953) by Freschu: Fully compatible. (checked 2024-01-16; version 0.5.0)
+- [Better Ship Part Flips](https://www.nexusmods.com/starfield/mods/5953) by Freschu: Fully compatible. (checked 2024-04-16; version 0.5.0)
-- [Better Ship Part Snaps](https://www.nexusmods.com/starfield/mods/5698) by Freschu: Fully compatible, but the flips added by JIYT won't have any particularly enhanced snaps (checked 2023-11-07; version 0.3.0)
+- [Better Ship Part Snaps](https://www.nexusmods.com/starfield/mods/5698) by Freschu: If using the Ship Colorize compatibility patch, there is an additional patch (included) that should be used to restore feature parity with Better Ship Part Snaps.
+Note the flips added by JIYT won't usually have any particularly enhanced snaps. (checked 2024-04-16; version 0.3.0)
-- [DerreTech](https://www.nexusmods.com/starfield/mods/5686) by DerekM17x: Fully compatible. (checked 2024-01-16; version 0)
+- [DerreTech](https://www.nexusmods.com/starfield/mods/5686) by DerekM17x: Fully compatible. (checked 2024-04-16; version 1.7.7b)
 - [Ship Colorize](https://www.nexusmods.com/starfield/mods/7003) by DerekM17x: **[Patch required]** Changes made by Ship Colorize to the Dogstar StorMax 40/60 Cargo Holds won't show up or the flips will be weird, depending on which mod wins the conflict.
-Use the included compatibility patch. (checked 2023-11-30; version 1.0.6)
+Additionally, the Reladyne Class C J-5x grav drives and the the Ballistic 600T fuel tank won't have their modified color changes available.
+Use the included compatibility patch. (checked 2024-04-16; version 1.0.8)
-- [Ship Module Snap Expansion](https://www.nexusmods.com/starfield/mods/6029) by Gilibran: Fully compatible with all-in-one plugin; other plugins not checked - use at your own risk. (checked 2024-01-16; version 1.0.1)
+- [Ship Module Snap Expansion](https://www.nexusmods.com/starfield/mods/6029) by Gilibran: Fully compatible with all-in-one plugin; other plugins not checked - use at your own risk. (checked 2024-04-16; version 1.0.1)
 - [Starfield Extended - Shields Rebalanced](https://www.nexusmods.com/starfield/mods/6238) by Gambit77: **[Patch required]** Shields will either be missing flips or not have higher health, depending on which mod wins the conflict.
-Use the included compatibility patch. (checked 2023-11-29; version 1.0)
+Use the included compatibility patch. (checked 2024-04-16; version 1.0)
 - [TN's Ship Modifications All in One](https://www.nexusmods.com/starfield/mods/6376) by TheOGTennessee: **[Patch required]** Decoratives will conflict, and also some cargo hold capacity will be different, depending on which mod wins the conflicts.
-Use the compatibility patch available on the TN's Ship Modifications All in One mod page. (checked 2024-01-16; version v2.0.2)
+Use the compatibility patch available on the TN's Ship Modifications All in One mod page. (checked 2024-04-16; version v2.0.2)
 - [Ultimate Shipyards Unlocked](https://www.nexusmods.com/starfield/mods/4723) by JustAnOrdinaryGuy: **[Patch required]** Incompatibilities with the All In One plugin, and the "No Level Requirements" and "Quest Rewards" modules from the modular version.
-Use the included compatibility patch/patches. (checked 2024-01-16; version 1.4)
+Use the included compatibility patch/patches. (checked 2024-04-16; version 1.4)

 ([TOC](#table-of-contents))

 Known Issues
 ------------
-- Modules are clean and have no lights.
-The vanilla ship modules have a number of things like lights and decals (scorch marks, dirt streaks, etc.) applied to them.
-Due to the method by which they are applied, I can't reasonably add them until we get access to the CK.
 - Module icons (for the added orientations) in the Ship Builder are missing.
 This is another thing that is probably going to have to wait until we get access to the CK to get fixed.
 - Some modules (shields, for example) don't really visually attach to certain other modules in certain orientations well.
 Bethesda did a really good job designing a modular ship system with one major exception: the visual attachment points.
 There is one style of attachment points for fore/aft, a different style for port/starboard, and yet another style for top/bottom.
 Because none of them match, some module variants/orientations just don't look right when attaching to others.
 I'm not redesigning or redoing all the 3D models for every ship part in the game (yet, at least. lol), so if some modules don't match quite in the way you want them to and it bothers you that much, you're going to either need to not use that particular variant/orientation combination, or find a different combination that _does_ work.
 - Protectorate Caravel V101, V102, V103, and V104 Cargo Holds have some snap points slightly misaligned in vertical orientations (and a couple others).
 The snap points are not actually misaligned, the model is, and will thus need to wait until the CK is released to get fixed.